 Say you have a total of $10,000 ready to deposit in a five-year CD.
 (Note that this is just one example; the amount and time period of the CD will vary depending on your savings goals, how many CDs you’d like to open, and the ideal maturity date for each.)

 In this CD ladder example, a $10,000 deposit might break out like this:

 - $2,000 into a three-year CD

 - $2,000 into a four-year CD

 As a depositor, you have the flexibility to put more funds into one CD as opposed to another based on personal preferences.

-Here, with this laid-out time period of five years, you're staggering — hence “laddering” — the maturity dates, so you will have access to each $2,000 deposit annually after the CDs are opened.
+Here, over the course of a five-year period, you're staggering — or “laddering” — the maturity dates, so you will have access to each $2,000 deposit annually after the CDs are opened.
 If you go with a CD ladder strategy, you should be documenting the timeline to decide what to do with the funds after they’ve matured (such as renewing the CDs or cashing out).

 Step 2: Reinvest at the maturity date or cash out